 In the United States, there were 2,784,500 jobs for Customer Service Representative in 2016.
 New jobs are being produced at a rate of 4.9% which is below the national average.
 The Bureau of Labor Statistics predicts 136,300 new jobs for Customer Service Representative by 2026.
-Due to new job openings and attrition, there will be an average of 373,500 job openings in this field each year.
+There will be an estimated 373,500 positions for Customer Service Representative per year.

 The states with the most job growth for Customer Service Representative are Utah, Nevada, and Colorado.
 Watch out if you plan on working in Maine, Minnesota, or Massachusetts.
 These states have the worst job growth for this type of profession.

 How Much Does a Customer Service Representative Make?

 Customer Service Representatives make between $22,140 and $55,310 a year.

 Customer Service Representatives who work in District of Columbia, Massachusetts, or Connecticut, make the highest salaries.

 Below is a list of the median annual salaries for Customer Service Representatives in different U.S. states.

 Tools & Technologies Used by Customer Service Representatives

 Although they’re not necessarily needed for all jobs, the following technologies are used by many Customer Service Representatives:

 - Microsoft Outlook